- Leading a missions trip

 Leading a short-term missions trip?
 Not sure where to start?
 We can help!

-Eastern Mennonite Missions has created a free resource to help you lead a short-term mission trip from start to finish, from planning through debriefing.
+Eastern Mennonite Missions has created a free resource to help you lead a short-term mission trip from start to finish, from planning to debriefing.
 With over a century of missions experience, we are committed to helping short-term missions leave a positive long-term impact.
 This is a wonderful opportunity for your group to both serve well and to grow in discipleship.

 In this resource, you’ll find guides for logistics and cultural preparation, devotionals, and debriefing resources to help you plan for not only a good experience, but a life-changing experience that will leave a lasting impact.